Trigonometry of partially truncated triangles and tetrahedra: Dimension three: transversals of truncated tetrahedra

 It remains to show that $T(x,y;a,b,c,d)$ is increasing in each of its last four variables.
-For this, as in the proof of Lemma \ref{shortest arc} we take $i = 1$, $j = 2$, $k = 3$, and $l = 4$ after renumbering the $P_i$ if necessary.
-The value $T(x,y;a,b,c,d)$ is then the minimum of the function $D(s,t)$ defined there.
-Although it is not explicit in the notation, the function $D$ itself depends on the values $x = L_{12}$, $y = L_{34}$, $a = L_{13}$, $b = L_{14}$, $c = L_{23}$, and $d = L_{24}$.
-To exhibit this, we plug the values from (\ref{blib}) into the formula of (\ref{tanches}), yielding: The value $d = L_{24}$ appears only once in this formula, in the numerator of the first summand above, with a positive sign.
-It is thus clear that for any fixed $s$ and $t$, the value of $D(s,t)$ increases with $d$ (regarding the other $L_{ij}$ as fixed).
-Its absolute minimum, and hence the transversal length $T(x,y;a,b,c,d)$, therefore also increases with $d$.
-Since $T(x,y;a,b,c,d)$ is symmetric in $a$, $b$, $c$, and $d$, the same then holds for $a$, $b$ and $c$.\end{proof}
+For this (again taking $i = 1$, $j = 2$, $k = 3$, and $l = 4$ after renumbering the $P_i$ if necessary), we claim that for any fixed $(s,t)$ the value $D(s,t)$---with itself depends on the values $x = L_{12}$, $y = L_{34}$, $a = L_{13}$, $b = L_{14}$, $c = L_{23}$, and $d = L_{24}$---increases with $d=L_{24}$ (taking the other $L_{ij}$ as fixed).
+To see this, we plug the values from (\ref{blib}) into the formula of (\ref{suzie schmuckaroozie}).
+Dividing out by $\cosh s\cosh t$ yields: The value $d = L_{24}$ appears only once in this formula, in the numerator of the first summand above, with a positive sign.
+The claim is thus clear.
+It follows that the absolute minimum of $D(s,t)$, and hence also the transversal length $T(x,y;a,b,c,d)$, also increases with $d$.
+Since values of $T(x,y;a,b,c,d)$ are invariant under a transitive group action on $\{a, b,c,d\}$, the same then holds for $a$, $b$ and $c$.\end{proof}

 \begin{proposition} Suppose $P_1$, $P_2$, $P_3$, $P_4$ are pairwise disjoint and non-parallel planes in $\mathbb{H}^3$ such that for each $i$, a single half-space $H_i$ bounded by $P_i$ contains $P_j$ for all $j\ne i$, and let $\Delta$ be the truncated tetrahedron determined by the $P_i$ as in Definition \ref{trunch teth}.
 For any fixed $i<j\in\{1,2,3,4\}$ and $k<l\in\{1,2,3,4\}-\{i,j\}$, let $T(x,y;a,b,c,d)$ record the length of the transversal of $\Delta$ joining $\lambda_{ij}$ to $\lambda_{kl}$ as in Lemma \ref{shrinking transversals}, where $x = \cosh\ell(\lambda_{ij})$, $y = \cosh \ell(\lambda_{kl})$, and $a$, $b$, $c$, $d$ are hyperbolic cosines of the other four internal edge lengths of $\Delta$.
 For some fixed $L>1$, if each of $a$, $b$, $c$, and $d$ is at least $L$, then